spotandjake/Brisk/Documentation/Language/TypeSystem.md

 };
 ```

-You Can Type Cast Any Structurly Compatible Type In Brisk.
+You Can Type Cast Any Structurally Compatible Type In Brisk.

-### What Is A Structurly Compatible Type?
+### What Is A Structurally Compatible Type?
 A Type Is Compatible With Another Type In A Few Cases Example Number 1, The Primitive Type Is The Same (`Int32` Resolves to `i32` which is the same as `i32`).
 Example 2 The Interface Is Compatible ( It Has The Same Properties Of The Same Type).
 Example 3 The Type Matches One Of The Types Defined In A Type Union.

 ## The Function Type